 This illusion often drives our feelings of inadequacy.
 We wrongly believe that our role is to accrue monetary and material value, causing many negative behaviors.

 4. To be a man, you must obtain status, position, and power.

 If we have these things, we believe we are better than other men.
 Believing that we are our titles leads to feeling empty and meaningless.

 5. To be a man, you must compete against other men and win at all costs.

 While competition can be healthy, men often feel they must win against each other rather than support, encourage, and empower one another.
 Competition can strengthen us as men if we hold the other person in regard and want them to be their best as well.

 For Therapists: How to Help Your Male Clients Dissolve These Illusions

-1. Help them to heal internal wounds, freeing them up to not need to protect themselves through accomplishments.
+1. Help them heal internal wounds, freeing them up not to need to protect themselves through accomplishments.

 2. Help your male clients identify their true emotions, rather than allowing them to label the emotions of hurt, frustration, and fear as "anger" (our old standby emotion).
 With the emotions correctly identified, help your male clients connect with them.